Can Large Language Models Develop Gambling Addiction?: How Can We Detect Gambling Addiction of LLM?

-The behavioral characteristics associated with gambling addiction fundamentally stem from cognitive errors and fallacies.
-The cognitive model of gambling suggests that irrational beliefs and thought patterns exhibited by gamblers are core mechanisms of problem gambling behavior~\citep{ladouceur1996cognitive}.
-Representative examples of gambling-related cognitive distortions include the following.
-First, misunderstandings about probability, including gambler's fallacy (the belief that ``it's my turn to win" after a losing streak) and hot hand fallacy (the belief that a winning streak will continue)~\citep{toneatto1999cognitive, gilovich1985hot}.
-These serve as direct cognitive foundations for loss chasing and win chasing, respectively.
-Second, illusion of control, the tendency to believe one can control outcomes in games of chance~\citep{langer1975illusion}. \citet{orgaz2013pathological} demonstrated that pathological gamblers exhibit significantly stronger illusion of control than control groups in both gambling-specific and general associative learning tasks, with meta-analytic evidence showing stable associations between cognitive distortions and problem gambling~\citep{goodie2013cognitive}.
+The aggressive betting and goal dysregulation behaviors that grouped under self-regulation failure stem from cognitive errors.
+The cognitive model of gambling suggests that irrational beliefs and thought patterns constitute core mechanisms of problem gambling behavior~\citep{ladouceur1996cognitive}.
+First, probability misestimation includes gambler's fallacy (the belief that ``it's my turn to win'' after a losing streak) and hot hand fallacy (the belief that winning streaks will continue)~\citep{toneatto1999cognitive, gilovich1985hot}.
+Second, illusion of control reflects the belief that one can influence outcomes in games of chance~\citep{langer1975illusion}. \citet{orgaz2013pathological} demonstrated that pathological gamblers exhibit significantly stronger illusion of control than control groups in both gambling-specific and general associative learning tasks, with meta-analytic evidence showing stable associations between cognitive distortions and problem gambling~\citep{goodie2013cognitive}.
+These cognitive biases provide the psychological foundation for the behavioral patterns that follow.

-The behavioral approach provides clear, measurable indicators, while cognitive errors reveal the internal causal relationships that trigger such behaviors.
-Therefore, in this study, we analyze both the behavior and cognition of LLMs placed in gambling situations with negative expected value.
-From a behavioral perspective, we assess their performance based on indicators such as loss chasing, extreme betting, and betting aggressiveness.
-To quantify these behaviors, we propose the following composite metric, the \textbf{Irrationality Index ($I$)}: